secretnodes/spartanapi.dev/_posts/2022-10-21-Interchain-Update-1.md

 ## Upcomming addition of Osmosis & Cosmos endpoints

 In line with ["research and deploy relay nodes to connect secret network to other networks via IBC." from proposal 47](https://secretnodes.com/proposals/47) we are launching Osmosis and Cosmos endpoints.
-They are not as robust as the main secret cluster we maintain, but we will expand as we see need from the Secret Community to do so.
+They are not as robust as the main secret cluster we maintain, but we will expand as we see need from the Secret dapp & relayer community to do so.
 These first endpoints were chosen at request of a builder on secret network.
 If you have a request for a specific endpoint that we do not currently support, please email me at API@secretnodes.org

 ### API Rules